-Your trust will also pay its general operating expenses, including any licensing fees.
 Your trust may also pay expenses such as trustee expenses (including legal and auditing expenses), organization expenses, various governmental charges, fees for extraordinary trustee services, costs of taking action to protect your trust, costs of indemnifying the trustee and Guggenheim Funds, legal fees and expenses, expenses incurred in contacting you and costs incurred to reimburse the trustee for advancing funds to meet distributions.
 Your trust may pay the costs of updating its registration statement each year.
 The trustee may sell securities to pay trust expenses.

-Your trust, and therefore the unitholders of your trust, will also indirectly bear the expenses of the underlying Closed-End Funds.
-While your trust will not pay these expenses directly out of its assets, these expenses are shown under "Annual Fund Operating Expenses of the Trust" in the "Fees and Expenses" section of the prospectus to illustrate the impact of these expenses.
+The Corporate High Yield Trust, the Discount Opportunity Trust and the Senior Loan Trust, and therefore the unitholders of the trusts. will also indirectly bear the expenses of the underlying Closed-End Funds.
+While the trusts will not pay these expenses directly out of their assets, these expenses are shown under "Annual Fund Operating Expenses of the Trust" in the "Fees and Expenses" section of the prospectus to illustrate the impact of these expenses.
 Please note that the sponsor or an affiliate may be engaged as a service provider to certain Closed-End Funds held by your trust and therefore certain fees paid by your trust to such Closed-End Funds will be paid to the sponsor or an affiliate for its services to such Closed-End Funds.